India's 5-yr OIS hits 1-week high on tight liquidity

-for a fourth day in a row, as cash conditions remained tight
+for the fourth day in a row, as cash conditions remained tight

 after last week's tax outflows.